SPBTV/csv-to-sstable/README.md

 # CSV to Cassandra SSTable

-Converts a CSV file into SSTables that can then be bulkloaded into a Cassandra cluster
+Converts a CSV file into SSTables that can be bulkloaded into a Cassandra cluster

 ## Installation